Rozanova/WebDesignCourse/Syllabus.md

 * Hand-drawn wireframes (3 hand-drawn screens that you will upload to blog)
 * Digital b&w (grey scale) wireframes (with color only used as callouts or descriptions).
 (3 screens total for your blog)
 * Three flushed out design directions for your homepage.
 This means 3 different styles (colors, fonts, layout) in 3 sizes.
 (That’s 9 images hat you will upload to upload to blog)
-* Post all relevant links(blog and/or are.na) to to Slack channel #homework.
+* Post all relevant links(blog and/or are.na) to Discord channel #completed-asignments..